Best lenses for Nikon DSLRs in 2026: top lenses to make the most of F-mount cameras

 How we test lenses

-Our team reviews and tests Nikon DSLR lenses both through standardised lab tests and by using them in real-world conditions for different uses.
+Our team reviews and tests Nikon DSLR lenses both through standardized lab tests and by using them in real-world conditions for different uses.
 We find the combination of lab and real-world testing works best, as each reveals different qualities and characteristics of the lens.

 Our lab tests are carried out in scientifically controlled conditions using the Imatest testing suite – analysis software that measures resolution in line widths/picture height, a measurement widely used in lens and camera testing.